Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

 The derived hot-component temperature is higher than typically observed in protostellar outflow knots, where values of $T_\mathrm{hot}\sim2000$~K are more common, and the ro-vibrational diagrams usually follow a near-linear thermal distribution \citep{caratti2015,costa2022}.
-This further supports the conclusion that UV-pumping is the dominant excitation mechanism in the H$_2$ emission for which $T_\mathrm{cold}$ is a better tracer of the kinetic temperature of the gas.
-The fitted OPR is close to the local thermodynamic equilibrium (LTE) value of $\sim3$, consistent with the expected rotational levels in dense gas exposed to strong UV fields \citep{sternberg1999}.
+This further supports the conclusion that UV pumping is the dominant excitation mechanism in the H$_2$ emission for which $T_\mathrm{cold}$ is a better tracer of the kinetic temperature of the gas.
+The fitted OPR is $2.76\pm0.14$, which is somewhat high for pure PDR emission (see e.g. \citealt{le2017}, and references therein).
+As mentioned above, we are probably observing an intermediate case between UV- and shocked-excited H$_2$ emission.
+However, the collective near-IR evidence points towards a strong contribution from UV-pumped excitation.